hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - `uniform` means that a transition is selected from all alternatives uniformly.
 - `priority` stores the priority for scheduling execute.
 Lower number means greater priority.

-**Probabilistic Choice.** A probabilistic choice selects an event to be executed in the future.
+**Probabilistic Choice.** A *probabilistic choice* selects an event to be executed in the future.
 It requires the two fields `id`, and `chooseActivation`.
 `chooseActivation` is a `Map` storing `Key-Value` pairs where `activations` (identified by their `id`) are mapped to a probability.
-It is possible to chain multiple probabilistic choices together, but eventually, a direct activation must be reached.
+It is possible to chain multiple *probabilistic choices* together, but eventually, a *direct activation* must be reached.
+The sum of the probabilities must evaluate to 1 here.
-Thus, a probabilistic choice is of the following form:
+Thus, a *probabilistic choice* is of the following form:

 ~~~json
 {